Sharon-B/Recipe-Box/TESTING.md

 * Placeholder text is provided to help guide the user in filling out the form.

-* Help text is also provided where the user must comply to specific input criteria eg Cook Time should be in the format of: 90 mins
+* Help text is also provided where the user must comply to specific input criteria eg Cook Time should be in the format of: 90 mins.

 * If user submits the form with an empty field a message will be displayed on that field, indicating that it must be filled in.